Which city is cheaper, Barcelona or Dublin?

 In January, Dublin usually receives more rain than Barcelona.
 Dublin gets 69 mm (2.7 in) of rain, while Barcelona receives 44 mm (1.7 in) of rain each month for the winter.

 Both Barcelona and Dublin during the spring are popular places to visit.
+Most visitors come to Dublin for the activities around the city during these months.
 Furthermore, the spring months attract visitors to Barcelona because of the beaches, the activities around the city, and the natural beauty.

 In April, Dublin is generally much colder than Barcelona.
-Temperatures in Dublin average around 8°C (47°F), and Barcelona stays around 13°C (55°F).
+Daily temperatures in Dublin average around 8°C (47°F), and Barcelona fluctuates around 13°C (55°F).

 In Barcelona, it's very sunny this time of the year.
 In the spring, Dublin often gets less sunshine than Barcelona.
 Dublin gets 157 hours of sunny skies this time of year, while Barcelona receives 204 hours of full sun.